RubyLichtenstein/Domain-Layer-Modeling/README.md

 ...

-#### Modeling error system with Kotlin and Kategory
+### Modeling error system with Kotlin and [Arrow Either](http://arrow-kt.io/docs/datatypes/either/)

-What are the improvement RxError bring to Rx error system
+#### The improvement to Rx error system

 1. Separation between expected and unexpected errors
 2. Pattern matching for error state with kotlin sealed classes.
-3. Keep the stream alive in expected (and not fatal) errors, stop  the stream only on unexpected and fatal errors.
+3. Keep the stream alive in case of expected errors, stop the stream only on unexpected or fatal errors.

-RxError implementation is with (Kategory) Either stream Observable<Either<Error, Data>> while Error is sealed class
+Implementation is with Either stream Observable<Either<Error, Data>> while Error is sealed class
 The regular Rx onError is for unexpected errors only

-## Examples
+## Example

 ### Creating use case
 ```kotlin